Surprising Ways Your House Might Be Making You Gain Weight

 Next: Do you know where your dumbbells are?

-8. Any exercise equipment you have is hidden away
+8. Your exercise equipment is hidden away

 You know you have a dumbbell, exercise ball, and running shoes somewhere in your house.
 But if you haven’t seen them in awhile, it might be time to put them into plain view.
 Daily Mail Online notes you should have your exercise equipment easily accessible to help you establish healthy habits.